Calgary: Government

-The city is a corporate power-centre with a high percentage of the workforce is employed in white-collar jobs.
+The city is a corporate power centre with a high percentage of the workforce is employed in white-collar jobs.
 The high concentration of oil and gas corporations led to the rise of Peter Lougheed's Progressive Conservative Party in 1971.
 However, as Calgary's population has increased, so has the diversity of its politics.

 Municipal politics

-The City of Calgary is a municipal corporation with a council–manager government structure consisting of a fifteen-member Council elected every four years.
-The Council itself consists of an at-large Mayor and fourteen Councillors who represent geographic regions of the city.
+The City of Calgary is a municipal corporation with a council–manager government structure consisting of the fifteen-member Calgary City Council elected every four years.
+The council itself consists of an at-large mayor and fourteen councillors who represent geographic regions of the city.
 The legal authority to govern as a "creature of the province" is derived from various regulations and legislation of the Alberta Legislature, of which the Municipal Government Act and the City of Calgary Charter, 2018 Regulation provide many of the powers and responsibilities for the city.
-The current Mayor Jyoti Gondek was first elected in the 2021 municipal election.
+Since 2025, the city has municipal political parties.
+The current mayor, Jeromy Farkas, was first elected in the 2025 municipal election.

-Three school boards operate independently of each other in Calgary, the public, the separate (catholic) and francophone systems.
+Three school boards operate independently of each other in Calgary, the public, the separate (Catholic) and francophone systems.
 Both the public and separate boards have 7 elected trustees each representing 2 of 14 wards.
-The School Boards are considered part of municipal politics in Calgary as they are elected at the same time as City Council.
+The school boards are considered part of municipal politics in Calgary, as they are elected at the same time as City Council.

 Provincial politics

-As a result of the 2019 provincial election, Calgary is represented by 26 MLAs, including 23 members of the United Conservative Party and 3 members of the New Democratic Party of Alberta.
+As a result of the 2023 provincial election, Calgary is represented by 26 MLAs, comprising 14 members of the New Democratic Party (NDP) and 12 members of the United Conservative Party (UCP).